The spiritual world is not straightforward

 which condemns on the last day (John 12:48)

 if a person denies belief in Christ in front of other people, even if they believe in Him.

 That is how God's conditional covenants work.
-If we fulfill the conditions, we get the promises or results of fulfilling the conditions, but if we do not fulfill the covenant's terms, we do not get its promises.
-So if we violate the covenant's conditions, we break the covenant and the promises can be taken away (see Myth 3a in Light Within for more about covenants)
+If we fulfill the conditions, we get the promises or results of fulfilling the conditions, but if we do not fulfill the covenant's terms or break them, we do not get its promises.
+So if we violate the covenant's conditions, we break the covenant and the promises are taken away (see Myth 3a in Light Within for more about covenants)

 it was not Peter's last day, and he got the chance to return to God's kingdom and help strengthen his brothers to not make the same mistake he

 did.
 There is hope for those who believe but

 denied their belief, if they acknowledge their faith in Christ to people

 and keep that confession solid before death takes the chance away

 Everyone should be serious about that.
 No one in God's kingdom

 should even think about denying their belief in Christ.
 Not for threat of